 At Wiggam Law, we help taxpayers with many different tax issues and a wide range of debt levels.
 We have saved some clients hundreds of thousands of dollars by helping them to catch up on unfiled returns.
 But we can also help you file a return to get a refund.
 The best approach varies based on your situation.

 For instance, if you’ve been audited, we may help you contest the audit assessment to reduce the balance due.
 Then, we may look into penalty abatement and tax settlement programs like an offer in compromise.
 If the IRS hasn’t noticed your unfiled returns yet, we may help you apply for the voluntary disclosure program.
-This lets you get back into good standing with the IRS without worrying about too many penalties or other consequences.
+This lets you get back into good standing with the IRS without worrying about too many penalties for unpaid taxes or other consequences.

 Want to talk about the best approach for your situation?
 Then, call us at (404) 233-9800 or fill out our online contact form to schedule a consultation today.
 The experienced tax attorneys at Wiggam Law look forward to helping you get caught up on your tax returns and regain your peace of mind.